25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 ### Replication

-MongoDB uses replica sets for high availability.
+MongoDB uses replica sets for high availability

 Replica sets contain two or more copies of the data.
 Each replica set may act as a primary or secondary replica set.
 By default, read and write operations are performed on the primary replica.
-The secondary replica will maintain a copy of primary data.
+The secondary replica will maintain a copy of primary data

 ### Storage Mechanisms

 MongoDB supports different storage engines:

-1. **MMAPv1**: Default Storage engine till MongoDB version 3.2.
+1. **MMAPv1**: Default Storage engine till MongoDB version 3.2

-2. **WiredTiger**: Default storage engine starting from MongoDB 3.2.
+2. **WiredTiger**: Default storage engine starting from MongoDB 3.2

 3. **In-Memory Storage Engine**: This storage engine will be available in Enterprise version.
-It retains documents in-memory.
+It retains documents in-memory

-MongoDB uses _GridFS_ specification for storing and retrieving large collections.
+MongoDB uses _GridFS_ specification for storing and retrieving large collections

 _GridFS_ is a special type of file system in which data can be stored within MongoDB collections.
-GridFS splits a larger file into smaller chunks and stores each chunk of data in a separate document with a size of 255k.
+GridFS splits a larger file into smaller chunks and stores each chunk of data in a separate document with a size of 255k

 ### Aggregation